-Premises liability is a body of law that address breach of due diligence by property owners to provide a safe environment for visitors.
-It is a legal concept that comes into play in circumstances where the property owner fail to take necessary precautions to remove known hazardous conditions or to post clearly visible warnings of potential danger to prevent injury to anyone visiting the property.
-Failure to provide adequate warningsigns in areas that can clearly be seen by individuals on the property, increases opportunities for accidents to occur that can lead to serious injuries or death.
+Premises liability is a body of law that addresses breach of due diligence by property owners to provide a safe environment for visitors.
+It is a legal concept that comes into play in circumstances where the property owner fails to take necessary precautions to remove known hazardous conditions or to post clearly visible warnings of potential danger to prevent injury to anyone visiting the property.
+Failure to provide adequate warning signs in areas that can clearly be seen by individuals on the property increases opportunities for accidents to occur that can lead to serious injuries or death.

 - Small Business owners